 Plan of Study

-The contents of an approved plan of study will be determined by the student and his or her advisory committee.
-The committee will consider the student's interests and suggestions in arriving at an approved preliminary plan and subsequent revisions as may be required.
-Normally, the student will take all of the courses offered in at least the sequence of specialized graduate work embracing the major specialty of interest in which he or she proposes to conduct research.
+The contents of an approved plan of study will be determined by the student and his or her Doctoral Advisory Committee.
+The committee will consider the student’s interests and suggestions in arriving at an approved preliminary plan and subsequent revisions as may be required.
+Normally, the student will take all of the courses offered in, at least, the sequence of specialized graduate work embracing the major specialty of interest in which he or she proposes to conduct research.

 Preliminary Advisory Committee

 Upon admission to the Doctoral Program, each student will be assigned a preliminary Advisory Committee.
 This committee will consist of a chair from the appropriate engineering department and a minimum of two other full time faculty members.
 One faculty member can be from another department in which the student contemplates taking courses.
 A student may change faculty members prior to the formation of his/her Doctoral Advisory Committee.